Best collagen supplements? Are they worth it? What the latest evidence shows

-We’ve all seen the ads for those expensive collagen subscription services where you get the handy little squeezy pouches.
+We’ve all seen the ads for those expensive collagen subscription services — the glossy sachets and promises of plumper skin and stronger hair.

-They do of course make the collagen more palatable but are they worth the money?
+They certainly make collagen more palatable.
+But are they worth the money?

-A few studies in recent years convinced me to take a supplement – but some are easier to digest than others, and some are more likely to make it to your blood stream than others.
+A few studies in recent years convinced me to take a supplement.
+But some forms are easier to digest than others, and some are more likely to make it into the bloodstream.

-So in this article I’ll share what the science shows and also my experience of using different supplements over the last few years along with the pros and cons.
+So here’s what the science shows — including the very latest review — along with my own experience of using different supplements over the last few years.

 Hydrolyzed vs Raw Collagen

-Collagen is the most abundant protein in our body and is used to make connective tissue which is why it’s so important to the strength of our bones, skin, muscles and cartilage.
+Collagen is the most abundant protein in our body, used to make connective tissue which is why it’s so important to the strength of our bones, skin, muscles and cartilage.

 But like so many things, our bodies gradually make less and less collagen as we age.